tomc944/AdventurerCollective/README.md

 [Details][phase-three]

+### Phase 4: Followers/Followees (1 day)

+Phase 4 adds a social element to

+[Details][phase-four]

-### Phase 4: Reviews (1.5 days)
+### Phase 5: Reviews (1.5 days)

-Phase 4 allows for Adventures to be reviewed by other users.
+Phase 5 allows for Adventures to be reviewed by other users.
 A review form will be available at the bottom of each Adventures `IndexItem` page.
 A review store will be implemented and the corresponding CRUD functionality created.

-[Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: User profile (2 days)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Phase 6 shows a user profile which links all of the functionality together.

+[Details][phase-six]

-### Bonus Features (TBD)
+### Bonus-features
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
-- [ ] Pagination / infinite scroll for Notes Index
-- [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md